AngelaGreen888/P2.9/README.md

 <img src ="/sketches/start.png" width="600" height="450">

 New Conditions: <br/>
--Game displays rules and countdown until when the game start -User can see him/herself in camera at the bottom of screen
+-Game displays rules and countdown until the game starts <br/>
+-User can see him/herself in camera at the bottom of screen

 Action: <br/>
--Timer runs down so the game has started
+-Timer runs down so the game has started <br/>
 -User tilts head towards the left

 <img src ="/sketches/left.PNG" width="600" height="450">